lambdaclass/concrete/research/compiler/step2-check-conversion-runbook.md

 ## Roadmap alignment

 Matches ROADMAP #9 exactly.
 One refinement already folded into the docs:
-`FactKey` is keyed by `SourceKey` (expr/stmt/decl/param/type/module + edges), not `ExprId`-only — but the literals family only needs `expr` keys, so generalize the key space when param/decl/edge facts land, not in this step.
+`CompilerDB` starts with the source-fact slice and `FactKey` is keyed by `SourceKey` (expr/stmt/decl/param/type/module + edges), not `ExprId`-only.
+The literals family only needs `expr` keys; Core/SSA/backend ids and wider provenance edges arrive when later stages start committing structured facts.